ilaki-prog/sales-analysis-powerbi-dashboard/README.md

 # sales-analysis-powerbi-dashboard

-Data Questions Answered from this dashboards
+ Data Task Answered in the form of Data visualization dashboards using power bi.

+ Data driven questions

 1- what was the best month for sales?
 How much was earned that month ?